cs0320-f23/term-project-rdbrooks-meball-jzdzilow-sridley/README.md

 http://localhost:3333/session?command=end → ends the session

-http://localhost:3333/addHelpRequester?name=_&email=_ → add a help requester by name
+http://localhost:3333/addHelpRequester?name=_&email=_&bugType= → add a help requester by name

+http://localhost:3333/helpRequesterDone?name=_&email=_&record= → remove a help requester by name

-http://localhost:3333/helpRequesterDone?name=_&email=_ → remove a help requester by name
+http://localhost:3333/helpRequesterDone?name=_&email=_&record=no → remove a help requester by name and remove them from the list tracking attendance

 http://localhost:3333/addDebuggingPartner?name=_&email=_ → add a debugging partner by name

-http://localhost:3333/debuggingPartnerDone?name=_&email=_ → remove a debugging partner by name
+http://localhost:3333/debuggingPartnerDone?name=_&email=_&record= → remove a debugging partner by name

 http://localhost:3333/debuggingPartnerDone?name=_&email=_&record=no → remove a debugging partner by name and remove them from the list tracking attendance